JAGFx/ets2-dashboard-skin/README.md

 More information on the [Map](./doc/MAP.md) readme

-> Many thanks to [TwinDragon](https://github.com/TwinDragon) for maintaining a map tiles collection up to date for each new game version
+> Many thanks to [TwinDragon](https://github.com/TwinDragon) for maintaining an up to date map tile collection with each new version

 ### Offline

-See the [SCS_Map_Tiles](https://github.com/TwinDragon/SCS_Map_Tiles#supported-maps) repository for supported game, versions available and download links
+See the [SCS_Map_Tiles](https://github.com/TwinDragon/SCS_Map_Tiles#supported-maps) repository for supported games, versions available and download links

 ## Internationalization